get-glu/glu/docs/guides/gitops-implementation.md

 It is up to the implementer to return a string, which is a content digest of the resource itself.
 In our example, we return the actual image digest field, as this is the unique digest we're using to make promotion decision with.

-> This is used for comparision when making promotion decisions.
+> This is used for comparison when making promotion decisions.
-> If two instances of your resources (i.e. the version in oci, compared with the version in staging) differ, then a promotion will take place.
+> If two instances of your resources (i.e. the version in OCI, compared with the version in staging) differ, then a promotion will take place.

 ### The How

-This part is important, and the functions you need to implement are depend on the sources you're using.
+This part is important, and the functions you need to implement depend on the sources you're using.
 Whenever you attempt to integrate a source into a phase for a given resource type, the source will add further compile constraints.

 #### oci.Source[Resource]